Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Tudo bem? / Tudo bom? — Everything well? / Everything good?

-Literally translating to “Everything well?” and “Everything good?” in English, this is the most common informal manner of saying “how are you?” in Brazil.
+This is the most common informal manner of asking “How are you?” in Brazil.
 It’s also used in Portugal to greet family members and friends.

 Como está? / Como estás? — How are you?

-How to respond: These greetings are regularly used as a way of saying hello, and as such don’t always warrant a reply, like “how’s it going?” in English.
-If you feel like responding, a simple, Estou bem, obrigado (I am good, thanks) or Bem (Good) will suffice.
+These greetings are regularly used as a way of saying hello, and as such don’t always warrant a reply, like “How’s it going?” in English.

 Como vai? — How’s it going?